passkeydeveloper/passkeys.dev/content/en/docs/use-cases/bootstrapping/index.md

 - The user just created a new account at the relying party, and is considered signed-in because of that.
 - The user was using a passkey, but they used a different device than the one they’re currently on (by selecting the "other device" shown in the example above).
 This can be checked by inspecting the [`authenticatorAttachment`](/) attribute in the returned PublicKeyCredential object.

+### A note about user verification

+This guidance sets `userVerification` to `preferred`, meaning that user verification will be attempted when possible.

+Some devices, such as desktops and older laptops, may not have biometric sensors.
+On these devices, the user may be asked to enter their system login password for each sign in using a passkey if `userVerification` is set to `required`.
+This can be a very frustrating user experience to repeat over and over.

+When `preferred` is used, some platform authenticators will always require a user verification check when the device has biometric sensors, but may skip user verification on devices without them.

+The user verification result (conveyed in [authenticator data flags](https://www.w3.org/TR/2021/REC-webauthn-2-20210408/#flags)) will reflect the actual user verification result and should always be validated against your requirements on the server.

 ## Opting the user into passkeys

 First check whether the two calls below return `true`.